Bradford J. Axel

 Shareholder | Seattle

-In his commercial litigation practice, Brad protects the interests of small and large companies in the areas of antitrust, intellectual property and consumer protection.
+Brad protects the interests of small and large companies in the areas of antitrust, intellectual property and consumer protection.
 He also counsels the owners and managers of these companies on how to reduce their risk of litigation through sound business practices.
-Whether litigating or counseling, he seeks to thoroughly understand each client’s business so that he can help it achieve its objectives as efficiently and effectively as possible.
+Whether litigating or counseling, he seeks to thoroughly understand each client’s business so that he can help achieve the client's objectives as efficiently and effectively as possible.
 Brad has represented a wide variety of businesses and individuals, including telecommunications companies, musical groups, artists, software companies, farmers, contractors, partnerships, non-profits, and small and large investors.

 Brad served on the firm’s executive committee from 2015 to 2017.